SUTRAS & VERSES

-Below are the verses we regularly use during service and ceremonies.
+Below are the chants that we regularly use during service and ceremonies.
 Feel free to bookmark this page or download the PDF version for printing.

 Dai sai ge da pu ku